brownplt/pyret.org/src/pyret-code/index.md

 > new versus good.
 Design doesn't have to be new, but it has to be
 > good.
 Research doesn't have to be good, but it has to be new.

 For us, design is essential; research in optional.
+We actively dogfood Pyret both as teachers — actively teaching with it — and as programmers — actively building things with it — which gives us continuous feedback about its points of friction.

 ### What next?